thewca/wca-regulations/wca-regulations-2012.md

   - 9g2) Whether a competitor proceeds to next phase of a Combined round, must be decided by ranking (best x competitors) or by result (all competitors with a best result under x) of the first phase.
 - 9i) Results of official WCA competitions must be listed on the WCA world rankings.
   - 9i1) The WCA recognises the following types of regional records: national records, continental records, and world records.
   - 9i2) All the results of a round are considered to take place on the last calendar date of the round.
-If a regional record is broken multiple times on the same calendar date, only the best result is recognised as breaking that regional record.[NOTE: How about the time of the solve?
-As I read this paragraph, you can only set one record during the same day.
-Thus, with this regulation, the world records by Lin Chen at Hangzhou Open 2012 (http://worldcubeassociation.org/node/2389) should have been listed as
+If a regional record is broken multiple times on the same calendar date, only the best result is recognised as breaking that regional record.
-  "World records: Lin Chen (陈霖) 7x7 Cube 2:41.63 (single), 7x7 Cube 2:56.85 (average)."
-  and not as it is given today:
-  "World records: Lin Chen (陈霖) 7x7 Cube 2:54.56 (single), 7x7 Cube 3:01.54 (average), 7x7 Cube 2:41.63 (single), 7x7 Cube 2:56.85 (average)."
-  Is this intended?]
   - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
 - 9j) Each event must be held at most once per competition.
-- 9k) All competitors may participate in all events of a competition.[NOTE: Isn't this paragraph in conflict with Z5?]
+- 9k) All competitors may participate in all events of a competition, except in cases specifically approved by the Board.
 - 9l) Each round must be completed before any following round of the same event starts.
 - 9m) Events must have at most four rounds.
   - 9m1) Events with 99 or fewer competitors must have at most three rounds.